spragl/Cgi_reply/README.md

     fail 503 , 'We are down at the moment, please try again later' , 'Retry-After' => $t;

     fail 308 , redirect => 'https://perlmaven.com/'; # Redirecting with another code than 302.

+## DEPRECATED

+- csystem( $c )

+    A CGI system command.
+Does pretty much what system already does, so use that instead.
+It is loaded by default.

 # DEPENDENCIES